 Sherman Samuel posted a video tour of the bathroom on her Instagram Stories, revealing a standalone bathtub, marble shower, and brass mirrors.

-"The house is getting to its final stages and this is the last bathroom of the three in the home," she says on her website.
+"The house is getting to its final stages and this is the last bathroom of the three in the home," she said on her website.
 "It is the master bath, complete with a serious statement marble slab shower, custom vanity area and a bathtub fit for a queen, or rather Mandy Moore… close enough, am I right?"

 Veined marble makes a statement in the bathroom.